desmos-labs/desmos/docs/developers/msgs/edit-profile.md

 | `pictures` | Object | (Optional) Object containing all the information related to the profile's pictures |
 | `creator` | String | Desmos address of the user that is editing the profile |

+All the attributes (except `previous_moniker` and `creator`) will not accept the string `default` as a value because it's reserved for internal operations.

 ## Example
 ````json
 {